bioinformaticsdotca/CSHL_2019/PostWorkshop/post-workshop.md

 ## AWS Image

-After all the workshop, we will public our AMI.
+After all the workshop, we will publish our AMI.
 The AMI ID will be here.

 ## Tools and Installation Instructions
 ### bioperl